 Such defences include challenges to the reliability of the evidential specimen which you provided, and having evidence thrown out of Court due to breaches in procedure.

 There is hope as we can help you.
 The vast majority of drink driving allegations can be successfully defended.
 In fact, Managing Director Alison Ashworth has a 100% acquittal rate in drink driving cases involving the analysis of blood and urine.

 Call our motoring law helpline for free advice on 0330 33 22 770 and speak directly with a drink driving expert who can advise you on your case.
 We will listen to your concerns, advise you on the law, and explain what we can do to help you.

 The consequences of a drink driving conviction

 A conviction for drink driving would result in a minimum of a twelve month driving ban.
-You also face a fine of up to £5000, a criminal record, increased future insurance premiums and even a community or custodial sentence.
+You also face an unlimited fine, a criminal record, increased future insurance premiums and even a community or custodial sentence.
 Not to mention, the knock on effect of a disqualification from driving: the potential loss of your employment, difficulties paying your mortgage, difficulties at home, and the fact that your good name may be tarnished.